jasethomson/SGT-jt/guides/features/sgt-template-class.md

   - You will want to **add**, **commit**, and **push** the code that you have written to the appropriate Github repository.
     1. `git add .`
     2. `git commit -m "Description of the feature that you have implemented"`
-       - e.g. `git commit -m "added base calculation functionality"`
+       - e.g. `git commit -m "completed initial build of SGT object"`
     3. `git push origin FEATURE_NAME_HERE`
-       - e.g. `git push origin basic-calculation`
+       - e.g. `git push origin sgt-object`

 - Finally, you will want to create a pull request.
 This will merge the code from your newly **completed** feature branch into your `master` branch.